Governor Wolf has announced a three-phase color-coded plan to reopen PA. Click HERE for more info.

 PA offers financial assistance to small businesses.
 More info HERE.

-Governor Wolf has ordered all non-life-sustaining businesses in PA to close their physical locations.
-Enforcement began Monday, March 23 at 8am.
+Governor Wolf ordered all non-life-sustaining businesses in PA to close their physical locations with enforcement beginning on Monday, March 23 at 8am.
+With some exceptions, these businesses must remain closed while an area is in the RED.
 What is life sustaining?
 Updated list is here

 Schools & Day Care

-Governor Wolf has ordered all PA schools, K-12, to be closed until further notice.
+Governor Wolf has ordered all PA schools, K-12, to be closed for the remainder of the school year.

 The Pennsylvania Department of Education (PDE) has cancelled all statewide assessments for the 2019-2020 school year.
 The cancellation includes the PSSA, PASA, and Keystone Exams.